twollnik/YETI/docs/user/hbefa_hot_strategy.rst

 --------

 **yeti_format traffic data** |br|
 Just like the yeti_format traffic data required for the other strategies.
-See :ref`here <yeti-format-traffic-data-explained>`.
+See :ref:`here <yeti-format-traffic-data-explained>`.

 --------